-The biggest results though?
-CALA Homes getting their proposals unanimously approved, in full, with work scheduled to start summer 2018.
+By far the most important measure of success was that, following the PR campaign, CALA Homes had its proposals unanimously approved in full, with work scheduled to start summer 2018.

 - Generated 43 articles reaching 1,701,777, including five in Edinburgh Evening News – smashing our target of 15 articles

-- 100% positive coverage achieved – no mean feat for a property development as our initial target of 66% will reflect
+- 100% positive coverage achieved – against an initial target of 66%

 - Getting third parties involved with the project by showcasing support of business and community leaders, local affordable housing experts, the local ward Councillor and, crucially, the city’s Chief Planning Convener